-Insurance companies may give discounts to seniors, age 55 and older, who complete safe driving courses.
+Insurance companies are required by state law to give discounts to seniors, age 55 and older, who complete safe driving courses.
 For a list of courses, visit the Washington State Department of Licensing at: www.dol.wa.gov.

 Eliminate duplication